catapart/ce-part-utils/README.md

 #### `test:build`
 Use `vite` to transpile all files with a `.tests.[ts|js|tsx|jsx]` extension into the `test-runner` subdirectory.
 Creates javascript files that can be served to the `<test-runner>` and `<code-tests>` components.
 #### `test`
-Runs the `test:build` script and then serves the library website using `vite` configured to prevent module resolution issues that occur when running the `dev` script.
+Runs the `test:build` script and then serves the library website using `serve`, to prevent module resolution issues that occur when running the `dev` script.
 #### `release`
 Use `vite` to transpile the source code and then use `changesets` to begin the publication procedure for the repo environment (github or gitlab).
 If code script is run during CI/CD for the `main` branch, the library is published.
 Otherwise, the library is linted and compiled.